BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 sudo passwd <username>
 ```

-Using the command above, I changed sally's password.
+Using the command above, I changed `sally`'s password.
 To check if her password successfully changed, I logged into her account using the new password.

 ![Changing User Password](images/image9.png)